diogro/expressionVariance-manuscript/main.md

 We extract the partial Spearman correlation rho and p-values for the variance and mean associations with the chromatin and gene features.
 P-values are corrected using the Benjamini-Hochberg procedure and comparisons with an adjusted $p < 0.05$ are considered significant.

-## Cross-tissue vs. tissue-level gene expression variance
+## Cross-tissue vs. tissue-level chromatin states

 __Data used__: We use the universal [@vu2022universal] and tissue-specific [ref] ChromHMM [@ernst2012chromhmm] chromatin states to compare the non-overlapping genome segmentation to cross-tissue and tissue-level gene expression variance metrics.